abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

 [Sudoku] is a number placement puzzle.
 It consists of a 9x9 grid which is to be filled with digits from 1 to 9.
 Some of the cells of the grid come pre-filled and the player has to fill the rest.

-[Haskell] is a purely functional programming language and is a good choice to solve Sudoku given the problem's [combinatorial] nature.
-The aim of this series of posts is to write a **fast** Sudoku solver in Haskell, so we'll focus on both implementing the solution and making it efficient, step-by-step, starting with a slow but simple solution in this post[^1].
+[Haskell] is a purely functional programming language.
+It is a good choice to solve Sudoku given the problem's [combinatorial] nature.
+The aim of this series of posts is to write a **fast** Sudoku solver in Haskell.
+We'll focus on both implementing the solution and making it efficient, step-by-step, starting with a slow but simple solution in this post[^1].

 <!--more-->